aliHusseinWorks/CineBoard/README.md

 ## Features

 - **Popular Movies:** Discover the most popular movies currently trending.
+- **Movie Details:** Get detailed information about any movie, including cast, crew, and reviews.
 - **Search Movies:** Find movies by title or genre with ease.
 - **Top Rated:** Explore the highest-rated movies of all time.
 - **Responsive Design:** Enjoy a seamless experience on both desktop and mobile devices.